What are Facts and Dimensions

 "Transform Data into Strategy – Get Certified in Business Intelligence Tools at TrainingHub.io!"

-For a well-functioning of data warehouse, managing facts and dimensions efficiently is crucial.
+Efficient management of facts and dimensions is critical for a well working Data Warehouse.
 Here are some best practices below:

 a.
-Maintain Consistent Naming Conventions: Make sure that the names of the fact and dimension tables are consistent throughout the data warehouse.
-Everyone will find it simpler to understand and use the data as a result.
+Maintain Consistent Naming Conventions: Make sure to be consistent while naming the fact and dimension table throughout the data warehouse.
+In this way, everyone will be able to easily understand and use the data.

 c.
-Optimize Dimensions for Analysis: Do not overload dimensions with data.
-Make sure they are reliable and relevant to the information they present.
-If necessary, divide highly complex dimensions into smaller, easier-to-manage segments.
+Optimize Dimensions for Analysis: Do not stuff dimensions with data.
+Just be sure that if you are going to embed them on your site in front of your readers...
+When there is a need – divide highly complex dimensions into smaller, easier to manage segments.

 d.
-Regularly Update Slowly Changing Dimensions: Maintain an eye on SCD modifications to make sure the data in your reports is as accurate as possible.
-Establish procedures for managing modifications, such as retaining old data or replacing it with new data based on your company's requirements.
+Regularly Update Slowly Changing Dimensions: Watch SCD modifications carefully to ensure data in your reports are as accurate as possible.
+Create procedures for how you’re going to manage your modifications, such as keeping old data around and using your company’s needs to know if you should update it with the new data.

 Final Thoughts